nicholasadamou/nicholasadamou.com/docs/UNSPLASH.md

 This comprehensive guide explains how to use Unsplash images in your project, including premium Unsplash+ images, with a sophisticated 3-layer caching and fallback system for maximum performance and reliability.

+The system includes both a traditional Node.js script-based downloader and an advanced **Playwright-based image downloader** (`tools/playwright-image-downloader/`) that provides browser automation for better authentication and reliability when downloading images from Unsplash.

 ## Table of Contents

 - [Setup](#setup)